-I’ve tried to be a paper planner.
-I see all of the cute planners out there for personal and homeschool planning and want to use one.
+I’ve tried to use a paper planner.
+I see all of the cute planners out there and want to use one.
 And yet, I keep going back to my electronic planners.
 I have found, though, that I am not a purist in either camp.
 Here’s my experience with electronic and paper planners and how I found that a combination of the two works best for us.

 My Experience Using a Paper Homeschool Planner

 For awhile, I used The Practical Planner by Susan Chrisman.
 This planner was large enough to accommodate everything I wanted to record (Susan used it with three high school students at once), plus it had pages to record the books we read, field trips, and community service.